List of historic Toronto fire stations: Amsterdam

 Located just off Yonge Street, south of St. Clair Avenue, Balmoral Fire Hall was built in an era when horses pulled hose wagons through its double doors.
-Still visible along the east wall is a second-storey projecting beam and doorway where hay was hoisted into a loft for feed.
+Still visible along the east wall is a second-storey projecting beam and doorway, where hay was hoisted into a loft for feed.
 In the rear, a tower capable of drying 50-foot hoses still stands.
-The building was designated a National Historic Site of Canada in 1990, for its rare adoption of the Queen Anne style.
+The building was designated a National Historic Site of Canada in 1990, for its rare adoption of the Queen Anne Revival style.